Best Destiny 2 Exotic weapons for PvE & PvP

 • Best Use: PvE

-To be frank, if you want an add-clear Exotic weapon, you should be using Trinity Ghoul.
+To be frank, if you need an add-clear Exotic weapon, you should be using Trinity Ghoul.
 That is at least if you are playing lower to medium-difficulty content.
 In high-end content, its inability to kill in one shot hurts Trinity Ghoul big time, but if it can do that, there’s simply no better option.
 For true chaos, consider partnering it with an Arc build and be shocked by its electrifying AOE damage.

 Special Weapons